Data-Reconstruction-Attacks/Cosine_Attack_Demonstration/README.md

 Use Matplotlib (3D plotting) to visualize:

-  1) Cones formed by buffer points and their cosine similarity angles.
+  1) Cones formed by buffer(known) points and their cosine similarity angles.

   2) The intersection line (direction of the unknown point).